3.3. Connector and Connection Types

 ML image connectors can be set to display their state, see Section 4.3.7, “Preferences — Network Appearance”.

 Connectors can exist in a semi-transparent design.
 This is the case if a connector is hidden but connected.
-An example for a module with Inventor inputs that can be hidden is the View2D modules (see Section 3.9.2, “Additional Inputs”).
+An example for a module with Open Inventor inputs that can be hidden is the View2D module (see Section 3.9.2, “Additional Inputs”).

 Figure 3.3.
 View2D with Connected "Invisible" Open Inventor Connector